andreypopp/xcss/README.md

 But writing CSS with JavaScript can be verbose.
 To fix that xCSS provides a compiler from xCSS (a language, a superset of CSS) to JavaScript.

-Example xCSS modules looks like:
+A xCSS module looks like:

     @import "./other-stylesheet.xcss";